prokoudine/ardour-tutorial/content/changes/index.md

 This page lists major changes in the Ardour tutorial since the port to Hugo in March 2022.

+**April 2025**

+- Infrastructure: start showing the date of the last update; add Ardour's branding

 **March 2025**

 - Infrastructure: start the 'Changes' page to list main changes in the documentation
+- Improvements: Control Surfaces, MIDI Learn, Recording MIDI, Recommended Plugins; video embeds where available
-- Improved content: cleanup of the markup in the French translation
+- Fixes: cleanup of the markup in the French translation

 **February 2025**